6510 Frankford Road, Dallas, Texas

 The next service is available via live stream

-Services at St. Matthew's are currently being held both Saturday evenings and Sunday mornings.
+Services at St. Matthew's are currently being Sunday mornings and 2nd Saturday Evenings (Communion).
 Personal Protection Masks are required at Saturday evening services and Personal Protection Masks are optional on Sunday.

 We will continue to provide sermon videos on our Sunday Sermon Video page.
 You can navigate to the page using the menu bar at the upper left corner.